Experts grow mouse sperm to help with human infertility

-HONG KONG Researchers in Japan used embryonic stem cells to grow healthy mouse sperm on laboratory dishes, a development which could help treat human infertility, they said Friday.
+HONG KONG Aug 5 Researchers in Japan used embryonic stem cells to grow healthy mouse sperm on laboratory dishes, a development which could help treat human infertility, they said on Friday.

 The finding, published in the journal Cell, marks a step forward for using stem cells for regenerative medicine.